 Who Can Apply for an Annulment

 Usually, a person seeking an annulment is someone who has been married, is now divorced, and wishes to marry again in the Church.
 The intention to marry again is not a necessary aspect to attaining an annulment; devoted Catholics may simply prefer to have their divorce legitimized by their Parish.

 Involvement of the Former Spouse

-The Church requires that the former spouse is notified that the annulment process has begun and to offer him or her the opportunity to make a response.
+The Church requires that the former spouse is notified that the annulment process has begun and to offer them the opportunity to make a response.
 Your ex-spouse will be sent a letter explaining the process that was initiated.
 They do not have to agree to the annulment.
 They also can choose not to participate in the process at all.

 Documents You Will Need

 - A formal annulment petition through the church

 - Copies of the baptismal certificates of all Catholic parties involved

 - A copy of the civil marriage license

 - A copy of the church marriage certificate